Recoverability of Ancestral Recombination Graph Topologies: Probability that an ARG is a galled tree

-First, we constrain the system by assuming that at most $R$ recombinations have occurred in the history of the sample, with the intention of later removing this conditioning by taking $R\xrightarrow{}\infty$.
-The relevant probabilities are $q^{n_l,r,R}$, being the probability that an ARG has at most $R$ recombinations in the full history, given that there are currently ${n_l}$ lineages present, with $r$ out of $R$ possible recombination loops currently open.
-By considering the genealogy backwards in time and conditioning on the next possible event, this is solved via the following recursion:
+First, we obtain an expression that an ARG has precisely $R$ recombination events for a sample of size $n$.
+Consider the ARG some time $t$ before the present.
+Define $Q_1^{\rho, R}(n_l,r)$ as the probability that an ARG has at most $R$ recombinations (in total), given that there are ${n_l}$ lineages remaining at $t$, with $r \leq R$ possible recombination events having occurred before (below) time $t$.
+By considering the genealogy backwards in time and conditioning on the next possible event, we construct the following recursion for $Q_1^{\rho, R}(n_l,r)$: